matejkvassay/llm-paper-reading/llama.md

 - ~1T tokens for 7B and 13B parameter models
 - ~1.4T for 33B and 65B parameter models

-The recommendation was followed for the 65B model but not for 7B and 13B.
+The Chinchilla recommendation was followed for the 65B model but not for 7B and 13B.
 The intent was to create as good performing model as possible with reasonable inference costs, at expense of increased training budget.

 ### Training dataset
 Training dataset is mixture of openly available datasets: